 - How the accident happened.

-Thankfully, CTP insurance covers drivers across Australia.
-Hence, depending on local regulations and guidelines, you can claim compensation for an interstate accident injury.
+CTP insurance covers drivers across Australia.
+Depending on local regulations and guidelines, you could claim compensation for an interstate accident injury.

 At-Fault and Not-At-Fault Drivers